Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 7- Partners

-The Service for Cooperation and Cultural Action (SCAC) of the Embassy of France in Canada
+The Institut français du Canada (IFC) of the Embassy of France in Canada

 The first French diplomatic delegation in Canada was received as early as 1928, and the embassy building in Ottawa was inaugurated in 1939.
 Since then, the Service for Cooperation and Cultural Action (SCAC) of the Embassy of France in Canada has been working tirelessly to facilitate exchanges between the two countries, in areas as varied as cultural and creative industries (immersive realities, video games, books, etc. – which have become a major axis of cooperation), visual arts and live performance, artist residencies, academic mobility, and scientific cooperation (particularly in the themes defined as priorities by France and Canada: emerging technologies – quantum science and artificial intelligence -, oceanic and polar sciences, energy, and health), as well as educational cooperation.
+Since 2025, the French Embassy in Canada created the Institut français du Canada to strengthen our cooperation.

-“Quantum Studio” is part of a broader framework of residency programs initiated by the embassy in Western Canada, entitled “Les Résidences Ouest-Ouest”: in 2024, it will also offer creative residencies touching on immersive realities, curation, or musical creation.
+“Quantum Studio” is part of a broader framework of residency programs initiated by the embassy in Western Canada, entitled “Les Résidences Ouest-Ouest”: in 2025, it will also offer creative residencies touching on immersive realities, and musical creation with IA.

 University of British Columbia (UBC)